-While offering the company's right to the territorial possession and revenues of India, the Act proclaimed the sovereignty of the crown over them.
+While offering the company's right to the territorial possession and revenues of India, the Charter Act of 1813 proclaimed the sovereignty of the crown over them.
 The Indian administration was asked to maintain separate accounts for its commercial and political activities.

 The Charter Act of 1813 was as follows:

-3. The crown had complete power over territorial and revenue.
+3. The crown had complete power over territorial revenue.

 4. For the improvement of education one lakh grant was allotted.

-The Charter Act of 1813 had defined in clear terms the power of superintendence and direction of the Board of Control.
-Moreover, the power of the board of control was enlarged by this Act of 1813.
-The significant part of the Charter Act of 1813 was the clause of providing for the sum of one lakh rupees annually for the development of literature and education in India.
+Charter Act of 1813 had defined in clear terms the power of superintendence and direction of the Board of Control.
+Moreover, the power of the Board of Control was enlarged by this Act of 1813.
+The significant part of the Charter Act of 1813 was the clause of providing for the sum of 1 lakh rupees annually for the development of literature and education in India.
 It had also been declared that the educated natives were to be encouraged for the introduction and promotion of the knowledge of sciences among the inhabitants of the British territories in India.
 The Company’s charter had previously been renewed by the Charter Act of 1793, and was next renewed by the Charter Act of 1833.